DataDog/documentation/content/en/tracing/trace_collection/single-step-apm.md

 {{% tab "Kubernetes" %}}

-Add the `admission.datadoghq.com/enabled=false` on a service to disable single step instrumentation for that specific service.
+Add the `admission.datadoghq.com/enabled=false` tag on a service to disable single step instrumentation for that specific service.

 {{% /tab %}}